Richard Akinwande Savage: Political activity

-Savage was one of the leading members of the People's Union founded in 1908 by John K. Randle (1855–1928).

-Others were Orisadipe Obasa (1863–1940), Kitoye Ajasa (1866–1937)) and Adeyemo Alakija (1884–1952).
-Although the People's Union was controlled by men with conservative views, it attracted some professionals with progressive ideas such as Ernest Ikoli (1893–1960), journalist and founder of the Nigerian Youth Movement.
+Savage was one of the leading members of the People's Union, founded in 1908 by John K. Randle (1855–1928).
+Among other members were Orisadipe Obasa (1863–1940), Kitoye Ajasa (1866–1937) and Adeyemo Alakija (1884–1952).
+Although the People's Union was controlled by men with conservative views, it attracted some professionals with progressive ideas, such as Ernest Ikoli (1893–1960), journalist and founder of the Nigerian Youth Movement.

-The People's Union, which was in favor of gradual introduction of reforms, opposed the more radical and nationalist Nigerian National Democratic Party (NNDP) founded in 1922 by Herbert Macaulay.
+The People's Union, which was in favour of gradual introduction of reforms, opposed the more radical and nationalist Nigerian National Democratic Party (NNDP), founded in 1922 by Herbert Macaulay.
 The People's Union dissolved in 1928 after Randle died.

-Around 1914 Savage was among those who proposed the National Council of British West Africa (NCBWA).
+Around 1914, Savage was among those who proposed the National Council of British West Africa (NCBWA).

 The NCBWA consisted of elites from across West Africa.
 The NCBWA emerged as a broad-based party in 1919 and held its first congress in Ghana in 1920.

-Among its demands were the establishment of a university, appointment of Africans to senior civil service positions and greater African participation in the Legislative Councils of the British West African colonies.
+Among its demands were the establishment of a university, the appointment of Africans to senior civil service positions and greater African participation in the Legislative Councils of the British West African colonies.

 Savage was a regular contributor to the Gold Coast Leader.

-He returned to Lagos around 1915 where he began to practice medicine privately, and continued to contribute to local newspapers.
-He later founded the Nigerian Spectator (1923–30) and the Akibooni Press.

-He set up the Lagos Committee of the NCBWA.

-After he failed to be nominated Egbaland representative on the Legislative Council he broke up the NCBWA Lagos Committee.
-Around 1920 he was a founding member and secretary of the Egba Society.
+In about 1915, he returned to Lagos, where he began to practise medicine privately, and continued to contribute to local newspapers.
+He later founded the Nigerian Spectator (1923–1930) and the Akibooni Press.
+He also set up the Lagos Committee of the NCBWA.
+After he failed to be nominated Egbaland representative on the Legislative Council, he broke up the NCBWA Lagos Committee.
+Around 1920, he was a founding member and secretary of the Egba Society.

 Private life

-Richard Akiwande Savage married Maggie Bowie, a Scottish woman in 1899 and had two children who followed his footsteps in the field of medicine: Major Richard Gabriel Akinwande Savage and Dr. Agnes Yewande Savage.
+In 1899, Richard Akiwande Savage married Maggie Bowie, a Scottish woman, and had two children who followed his footsteps in the field of medicine: Major Richard Gabriel Akinwande Savage and Dr Agnes Yewande Savage.